Drzhivago264/Inference_Portal/README.md

     sudo apt install stripe
     stripe listen --forward-to localhost:8000/webhooks/stripe/

+Next you must setup Monero and start a rpc server, I am working on a full tutorial to deploy your own node and payment server:
+    ./monero-wallet-rpc --daemon-address {Your node address} --rpc-bind-port 18082 --wallet-file {your wallet file} --password {your password} --disable-rpc-login

+*Noting that in production server you must generate "View-only" wallet from your local wallet (secret key) to avoid being robbed by the society.

 Next you need to set up .env file and setup the following key:

     STRIPE_PUBLISHABLE_KEY=""